wrightben/codeeval/String Permutations.md

 But how do we know how many times we have to shift?
 The answer is ((n)!/(2n))-1.
 So, for a 3-letter word like *hat*, we don’t need to shift at all.
 For a 4-letter word like *help*, we shift (24/8) – 1 = 2 times.

-The best algorithms originate from pencil and paper: You don’t need to model the whole world in math, if you can see what’s right in front of you.
+The best algorithms originate from pencil and paper.
+You don’t need to model the whole world in math, if you can see what’s right in front of you.

 ## Code